eduuh/nodejs-docker/readme.md

   - Twelve factors to consider when developing or designing distributed apps.

 - 12factor.net/config

   - Store environment config in Environment Variable (env vars)
   - Docker & Compose are great at this with multiple options.
   - Old apps: Use CMD or ENTRYPOINT script with **envsubst** to pass env vars into conf files.

+#### 12 Factor: Logs

+- Apps shouldn't route or transport logs to anything but stdout/stderr.
+- **console.log()** works.
+- Winston/Bunyan/Morgan: use levels to control verbosity.
+- Winston transport: "console"

+### .dockerignore.

+- Prevent bload and unneeded files.

+  - .git/
+  - node_modules/
+  - npm-debug
+  - docker-compose\*.yml

+- Not needed but useful in Image
+  - Dockerfiles
+  - README.md

+#### Migrating Traditional Apps (MTA)

+- "Traditional App" = Pre-Dcoker App.
+- Take a typical Nod app and "migrates"

+- using ./mta
+- Add .dockerignore
+- Create Dockerfile
+- Change Winston transport to Console.

+##### MTA Requirements.

+- See README.md for app details.
+- Image shouldn't include **in , out, node_modules or logs** directories
+- Change Winston to Console
+  - **winston.transports.console**
+- bind-mout in and out dirs
+- Set CHARCOAL_FACTOR to 0.1

+##### MTA OUTcomes

+- Running contaner with **./in** and **./out** bind-mounts results in new chalk images in \*/.out\*\* on host.
+- Changing **--env** CHARCOAL_FACTOR changes
+- Docker logs shows winston outputs.